 I think the question shouldn’t be how to nurse in public modestly, but how to nurse in public comfortably and confidently.
 If a woman doesn’t feel comfortable breastfeeding because she feels like she stands out or is being judged, it’s going to be difficult for her.

 Breastfeeding is not something that needs to be hidden, so I’m not crazy about the phrase “discreet breastfeeding.”
-However, because public nursing is mistakenly viewed as sexual, most of us (me included) feel more confident if we show as little skin as possible when breastfeeding.
+However, because public nursing is mistakenly viewed as sexual, most of us (me included) feel more confident if we show less rather than more skin when breastfeeding.
 (Let me be clear that I’m not saying this is necessary, or that doing otherwise is immodest.
 I’m just saying that being mostly covered up allows many of us to nurse publicly in comfort and that’s what we’re going for.)
 This is for the mama, not about other people.
-Does that make sense?

 Here’s what I do instead:

 I wear a nursing tank under my shirt.
 That way my tummy is covered when I lift my shirt to nurse and the top of the breast is covered up by my shirt.
 And there’s a baby head covering pretty much everything else.
 I also like to wear a cute scarf around my neck, mostly because I like cute scarves, but also because you can easily drape it over any exposed areas you want to cover.